-A University researcher is developing wearable technology that could be used to control devices, receive information and even register sensation.
+A University of Sydney computer scientist is developing wearable technology that could be used to control devices, receive information and even register sensation.

 You might not know what they’re called, but you probably use them quite a lot.
 Virtual buttons, also called soft keys, are on smartphones, ATMs and computer monitors, doing the work of buttons though they are just an image.